cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 1. between the 2 postal code values (because we want to retrieve events from Ghent *or* Leuven): `address.\*.postalCode:(9000 OR 3000)`
 2. between the 2 term id values (because we want to retrieve concerts *or* expositions): `terms.id:(0.0.0.0.0 OR 0.50.4.0.0)`

-Consequently we need to link both OR-relations with an AND operator:
+Consequently, we need to link both OR-relations with an AND operator:

 ```
 /events/?q=address.\*.postalCode:(9000 OR 3000) AND terms.id:(0.0.0.0.0 OR 0.50.4.0.0)